net2devcrypto/N2D-NFT-Marketplace/README.md

 ```
 Watch part 4 vid for more details.

-## Part-5 Create The NFT Marketplace Contracts and App that Allows Users to upload Art and mint their own NFTs.
+## Part-5 Create The NFT Marketplace Contract and App to upload Art and mint NFTs.

 Click for video: